PhilliprBurwell/configure-ad/README.md

 </p>
 <p>
-#4 Join Client-1 to your domain and Setup Remote Desktop for non-administrative users (mydomain.com)Login to Client-1 as the original local  admin (labuser) and join it to the domain (computer will restart) Login to the Domain Controller and verify Client-1 shows up in ADUC Create a new OU named “_CLIENTS” and drag Client-1 into there on Client-1 Log into Client-1 as mydomain.com\jane_admin Open system properties Click “Remote Desktop” Allow “domain users” access to remote desktopYou can now log into Client-1 as a normal, non-administrative user nowNormally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab)
+#4 Join Client-1 to your domain and Setup Remote Desktop - Login to Client-1 as the original local  admin (labuser) and join it to the domain (computer will restart).
+Login to the Domain Controller and verify Client-1 shows up in ADUC Create a new OU named “_CLIENTS” and drag Client-1 into there on Client-1.
+Log into Client-1 as mydomain.com\jane_admin.
+Open system properties and click “Remote Desktop” and allow “domain users” access to remote desktopYou can now log into Client-1 as a normal, non-administrative user now.

 </p>
 <br />